 - b.
 The top of each section shall contain horizontal feeder bus bars of tin plated aluminum or copper which shall run continuously through the center from section to section.
 Provisions shall be made for easy addition and connection to adjacent sections.
 The horizontal bus shall be sized as required by the load, but in no case less than 600 amperes.
 The horizontal bus shall be braced to withstand the maximum fault current available at that point.
 The bus supports shall be formed of high dielectric strength, low moisture absorbing, high impact material with ample creepage distance between bus bars.
-Each section and connected to the horizontal feeder bus bars.
+Each section shall contain 3 vertical bus bars running the full working height of the section and connected to the horizontal feeder bus bars.
+The vertical bus bars shall be formed of high dielectric strength, low moisture absorbing, high impact material with ample creepage distance between bus bars.
+The bus support shall be formed of high dielectric strength, low moisture absorbing, high impact the bus bars do the horizontal feeder bus bars.
 The vertical bus bars shall be braced to withstand the maximum fault current available at that point.
-The bus support shall be formed of high dielectric strength, low moisture absorbing, high impact material with ample creepage distance between bus bars.
-Each section and connected to the horizontal feeder bus bars.
-The vertical bus bars shall be braced to withstand the maximum fault current available at that point.
-The bus support shall be formed of high dielectric strength, low moisture absorbing, high impact material with ample creepage distance between bus bars.
-Vertical bus shall be braced to withstand the maximum fault current available at that point.
 The bus support shall be formed of high dielectric strength, low moisture absorbing, high impact material with ample creepage distance between bus bars.
 Vertical bus shall be sized as required by the load, but in no case less than 300 amps. - c.
 Each section shall have a top horizontal wiring trough in front of the main horizontal bus.
 This wiring trough shall be protected from the horizontal bus bars by means of a steel barrier plate.
 The wiring trough shall be equipped with cable supports and the structure shall have a cutout in the end for continuous cable runs through the motor control center.
 A vertical wiring trough shall run the full working height of each section and shall be equipped with cable tie clamps.
 This vertical wiring trough shall be designed so as to allow installation wiring to the units with the unit doors open, but with the units in place. - d.
 Motor starter units shall be of the combination type with motor circuit protectors coordinated with motor overload relays.
 The interrupting rating assigned to the complete combination motor starters shall exceed the system short circuit capacity at the starter terminals.
 Starter units shall meet the requirements specified above. - e.
 A magnetic trip only molded case circuit breaker which serve as a main disconnect shall be provided where required.
 A horizontal copper ground bus 1/4" x 1" shall be provided with lugs for termination of the feeder and branch circuit ground conductors.
 Motor starter units shall connect to the vertical bus bar in each section with stab-on connectors shall be free-flowing silver plated clips, self-aligning and backed up with steel springs.
 Units shall be capable of being withdrawn from the structure with a minimum of difficulty.
 Unit support brackets shall be provided in the structure to properly align the units.
 Cam latch fasteners shall be employed on each unit to latch the unit in one of two positions in the structure. - 1) The engaged position Stabbed on the vertical bus.